 Your lifestyle can help you to mitigate symptoms.
-For example, quitting bad habits like smoking, drugs, or overdrinking can improve blood flow, increase hydration, booth your immune system, and help your central nervous system to function better.
+For example, quitting bad habits like smoking, drugs, or overdrinking can improve blood flow.
+Also, it increases hydration, boosts your immune system, and helps your central nervous system to function better.
 At the same time, you want to focus on positive improvements that you can make regarding diet and exercise.

 - Diet – Again, fibromyalgia pain is not due to inflammation, but you don’t want to add swelling on top of the pain.
 Therefore, an anti-inflammatory diet may be a good idea.
 Reduce the amount of sugars in your diet, and don’t replace them with artificial sweeteners, which can be even worse.
 Reduce your intake of processed foods, including fast foods.
 Eat more fresh, raw, and organic foods.

 - Exercise – While you don’t want to overdo it and trigger a flare-up of your symptoms, you need to get some activity every day.
 You may be able to try graded exercise, which starts simply with stretches and works up to more moderate exercise.
-Swimming and walking are also good ways to get some exercise without putting a lot of strain on your muscles or joints.
+Swimming and walking are also good ways to get some exercise.
+Add to that, they do not put a lot of strain on your muscles or joints.